ritsnep/HimalytixNew/ERP/GENERIC_VOUCHER_ENTRY_STATUS.md

 ## Summary

-The Generic Voucher Entry System has been successfully **integrated** into the application with the following status:
+The Generic Voucher Entry System is **fully operational** and standardized across all target vouchers.

 ### ✅ **FULLY OPERATIONAL COMPONENTS**